GermanRuizMarcos/GermanRuizMarcos.github.io/_posts/2022-07-04-sitar-player-song.markdown

 <p style='text-align: justify;'>The style of this piece of music is inspired by that of Ludovico Einaudi.
 You'll notice that at some point the music walks away from Einaudi's style.
 That's because I wanted to create some contrast and so I decided to mimick the style of a different composer.
 Can you guess which one?</p>

 <p style='text-align: justify;'>The mysterious composer is Craig Armstrong!
-And since this piece is a love song, I was obviously inspired by Armstrong's score for the film <emp>Love Actually</em> (although I must admit that <emp>Love Actually</em>'s soundtrack is in turn lightly inspired by Mozart's <em>Piano Sonata N. 11 in A major</em>, so I'm not sure who I should be crediting here).</p>
+And since this piece is a love song, I was obviously inspired by Armstrong's score for the film <em>Love Actually</em> (although I must admit that <em>Love Actually</em>'s soundtrack is in turn lightly inspired by Mozart's <em>Piano Sonata N. 11 in A major</em>, so I'm not sure who I should be crediting here).</p>

 ## Have a listen ;)